Eville Gorham: Life and career

 Gorham continued to test radioactivity in plants and discovered that lichens were also highly radioactive.
 He chanced to read a brief paragraph in a report from the Norwegian Defense Reserve Establishment, which noted that Norway reindeer, which eat lichen, were unusually rich in radioactive elements.
 Gorham then published an article that indicated the extreme bioaccumulation of radioactive fallout in northern ecosystems.
-This information laid the groundwork for Barry Commoner, leader of the St. Louis Committee for Nuclear Information, to suggest that, because reindeer picked up radioactivity from lichen, their primary food source, that radioactivity could be passed along and concentrated further in the Inuit and Laplander people who ate those reindeer.
+This information laid the groundwork for Barry Commoner, leader of the St. Louis Committee for Nuclear Information, to suggest that, because reindeer picked up radioactivity from lichen, their primary food source, that radioactivity could be passed along and concentrated further in the Inuit and Sámi people who ate those reindeer.
 In mid-twentieth century, the idea that human actions could permeate the entire globe, including people remote from the initial problem, helped encourage the Atmospheric Nuclear Test Ban Treaty of 1963, which prohibited nuclear testing in the atmosphere.

 Gorham’s applied work with radioactivity was just a side project, although one with notable global consequences.
 His main focus in the Lake District was the pure science of the chemistry of rain, bog, and lake waters.
 He tested and proved Margaretta Witting’s hypothesis that bog waters are largely composed of rainwater.
 Gorham discovered that the contents of the rainwater were not only local; when the wind was from industrial areas, even in rural areas the rain was diluted sulfuric acid, while wind from the coast brought sea-salt rain.
 Thus began Gorham’s second side project in applied science, also with notable global consequences.
 His findings showed far-reaching effects of air pollution.
 Angus Smith had discovered acid rain in the nineteenth century, but it was restricted to urban/industrial areas; his results had then been lost to science.

 Continuing these applied projects, Gorham turned attention to the effects of air pollution on humans, and discovered correlations between three lung diseases and different air pollutants.
 Bronchitis was common in urban/industrial areas, correlated with hydrochloric acid, which falls out near its source and therefore largely caused problems in cities.
 Pneumonia was correlated with sulphur in the rain, which was eventually found to be the result of sulphate particles in the air.
 Lung cancer was correlated with tar emitted to the air by industrial plants.
 This resulted in two publications in the British medical journal The Lancet and one in The Medical Officer.